HenrikBengtsson/CBI-software/README.md

 MODULE_HOME=/software/c4/cbi/modulefiles
 ```

+These are only need to be set during installation.
+They are not needed when users use the CBI software stack.

 ### Install the CBI repository module (once)

 To build the `CBI.lua` repository module and install it to `${MODULE_HOME}/repos/CBI.lua`, do: